-LinkedIn is an ideal place to network with other professionals, colleagues from the same company, bosses, and CEOs of your favorite companies and even potential employers in the future are accessible.
+LinkedIn is an ideal place to network with other professionals, colleagues from the same company, bosses, and CEOs of your favorite companies on the internet and even potential employers in the future are accessible.
 You can look for jobs in different countries and at top companies in your area.
 As soon as you complete your profile, you will be approached more as your account is now active on LinkedIn.

 My favorite activity on LinkedIn is reading articles posted regularly which help me enhance my skills.
 I have even joined some very constructive groups where they talk about common career mistakes and post in order to educate about the latest market trends.
 Why?
 Because knowing your job is not enough you need to keep yourself updated.